Dog-Friendly Wineries in Paso Robles

 Tasting rooms aren’t the only pet-friendly part of the Paso Robles experience.
 To ensure everyone has the safest tasting experience possible, there are also a number of dog-friendly transportation options available for those that would rather not drive themselves.

-As seasoned and wine educated tour guides who’ve worked in Napa, Sonoma, and Barcelona Spain, Toast Tours is extremely focused on hospitality and offering a personal, fun and quality experience every time.
+As seasoned and wine-educated tour guides who’ve worked in Napa, Sonoma, and Barcelona Spain, Toast Tours is extremely focused on hospitality and offering a personal, fun, and quality experience every time.
 With Toast Tours you’ll enjoy digging deeper into the area and the wine and will go home memories of a lifetime.
-They welcome doggie friends on their tours and even provide water, treats, and poo-poo bags.
+They welcome pets on their tours and even provide water, treats, and poo-poo bags.

 The Wine Line

-The Wine Line is California’s only semi-private, door to door, “Hop On, Hop Off” wine tasting tour service.
+The Wine Line is a semi-private, door-to-door, “Hop On, Hop Off” wine tasting tour service.
 You can set your pace and create your own itinerary.
 They pick you up at your accommodations and start you on the loops that include 70+ wineries then you just pick and choose where you want to “hop on” and “hop off” all day long.
 Bring along your pooch and explore Paso Robles wine country in style!

 Breakaway Tours and Wine Events